-For years Facebook users have been seeing posts advertising giveaways for the Kroger grocery store chain such as “Get $100 in Free Groceries when you spend $110 or more in one transaction” coupon offers.
+For years Facebook users have been seeing posts advertising giveaways for the Kroger grocery store chain such as "Get $55 in Free Groceries" coupon offers.

 However, such posts are just versions of the common "free coupon" or "free gift card" scams that frequently plague social media.
 On more than one occasion the Kroger Company has taken to Facebook to warn customers that these coupon offers are not an authorized promotion and to advise them not to visit sites promoting them: